UncleMikeee/MasterminD-VitaminD3-Protocol/README.md

 ---

+## Credits

+💡 Protocol dreamed up and implemented by [Michael Moy](https://github.com/UncleMikeee) — August 2025
+*Keeping your Markdown flawless and your links on point, one CI run at a time.*

 ## License

 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
 © 2025 Michael Moy